Structural Bioinformatics Library

 Protein_representation

-Authors: F. Cazals and T. Dreyfus and R. Tetley
+Authors: F. Cazals and G. Carrière and T. Dreyfus and T. O'Donnell and R. Tetley

 Illustration of Proteus, a god of changing nature, by Andrea Alciato.
 Similarly to Proteus, proteins keep changing shape, which is of paramount importance for the regulation of their functions.